The winners for the council’s eighth Love Your Borough awards 2017 have been decided.

 This Award will be won by an individual or group that has achieved some sporting success or encouraged others to get involved in sporting activities.
 It could be someone who has represented their borough in sports or who dedicates their own time to coaching or organising sports events for people of all ages.
 The winner may promote and develop sporting initiatives in the community, volunteer or work with young people to get them involved in sport, or raise the profile of sport within Waltham Forest.

-The nominees for the Sports Inspiration Award are:
+The winner for the Sports Inspiration Award was:

 - Developmental Co-ordination Disorder football club

 The Arts and Culture Award will be presented to an individual or group that is involved in, or actively encourages others in the community to participate in, creative arts projects.
 They could be involved in anything from art, dance, music, museums, heritage and cultural events.
 It may go to an individual actor, dancer, musician or writer – or the winner could be someone who promotes art classes for people with disabilities.
 They may be a group that has contributed to raising the profile of the arts in the borough, celebrates young people’s arts achievements, or actively encourages hard to reach communities or groups to participate in an activity such as dance or music.
 This will be for someone that brings real credit to the borough through exceptional academic, artistic or cultural achievements.

 The winner for the Arts and Culture Award was:

 Making Waltham Forest Safer Award